Sereg20/Task_Center/S4HANA_config/2 Task Center Config/README.md

 11. Save and generate the role

-As a result role Z_SAP_TASK_CENTER for Technical User for Task Pull Service is successfully created
+As a result role Z_SAP_TASK_CENTER for Technical User for Task Pull Service has been successfully created

 ### Step 3: Assign the newly created role to the Service User